serkanh/google-adk-kubernetes/README.md

 The Kubernetes Assistant can:

 - List all namespaces in your Kubernetes cluster
-- List deployments in a specific namespace
-- List pods in a specific namespace
-- List services in a specific namespace
+- List deployments, pods, services, secrets, daemonsets, and configmaps in a specific namespace
-- Retrieve all resources (deployments, pods, services) in a specific namespace
+- Retrieve all major resources (deployments, pods, services, secrets, daemonsets, configmaps) in a specific namespace
 - Get detailed information about deployments and pods
 - Scale deployments to desired replica counts
 - Retrieve pod logs for debugging
-- Monitor resource health status
+- Monitor resource health status (pods and deployments)
-- Get cluster events with configurable limits
+- Get cluster events for a specific namespace or across all namespaces with configurable limits

 ## Prerequisites